How to Vote

 The traditional way to vote is to go to your polling place on Election Day.
 Generally, you vote in the city or township where you live.
 If you recently registered, you will receive a postcard that tells you the location of your polling place.
 You can also look up your polling place location online by entering your address in the Polling Location Finder.
 You can also call the Sibley County Auditor-Treasurer's Office at (507) 237-4070 or email Sibley County Elections for the location of your polling place in Sibley County County.

 Remember, how you vote is secret!
-Asking people about their votes or campaigning is not allowed in or around the polling place.
+Asking people about their votes or campaigning is not allowed in or around any polling place.

 All polling places should be fully accessible with clearly-marked accessible doors and parking spaces.
-If you cannot easily leave your car, you can ask for the ballot to be brought out to you in your car.
+If you cannot easily leave your car, you can ask for the ballot to be brought out to you in your car via a process called Curbside Voting.

 For more information about Election Day Voting, visit the Secretary of State's website.